werodev/portfolio2/README.md

-# portfolio2
+# Portfolio 2
-Refreshed portfolio based on one I created in 06.2022
+Refreshed portfolio based on one I created in 06.2022.
+Improvements: